-Provide a briefWe are adding four additional courses to the GSE graduate concentration, so studentsdescription ofcan choose 12 credit hours from a list of seven courses.what changes arebeing made to theprogram.vertice
+We are adding four additional courses to the GSE graduate concentration, so students can choose 12 credit hours from a list of seven courses.

 Did the program content change 25% or more in relation to the total credit hours, since the 2020-2021 catalog. (http://catalog.illinois.edu/archivedacademiccatalogs/2020-2021/)